| The OutlookMEXICO CITY The buck stops nowhere. At least that's how it seems in Latin

 a last-ditch -- and ultimately successful -- move to quell an

+economic crisis.
 Guatemala recently passed a law allowing dollar bank accounts and

 enabling companies to pay salaries in dollars.
 Central Bank